 How CPAP Treats Sleep Apnea

-It would be helpful at this point to talk about what is happening inside your body if you are suffering with sleep apnea, because that will lead into how a CPAP device will actually help to treat that and give you your best night’s sleep possible.
+It would be helpful at this point to talk about what is happening inside your body if you are suffering from sleep apnea because that will lead to how a CPAP device will actually help to treat that and give you the best night’s sleep possible.

 Sleep apnea is a sleep disorder in which breathing repeatedly stops and starts.
 Obstructive Sleep Apnea (OSA) is the most common form of sleep apnea.